AckXeon/uni/EIST_16/summary/11_Object_design.md

   - prepare the implementation of the system model based on design decisions
   - transform the system model (optimize it)
 - investigate alternative ways to implement the system model
-  - use design goals (eg. minimize exec time, momory, ...)
+  - use design goals (eg. minimize exec time, memory, ...)
 - Object design serves as the basis of implementation